 The spirit of Samjiyon Band was visibly good, resembling the atmosphere in the early MB concerts.
 The playing was happy.
 There was smiling and friendly eye contact among the members, in the way Sonu here looks at her mentor, the conductor and chief violinist of SB, Ri Sune 리순애 (https://mirror.enha.kr/wiki/만수대예술단).

 Before joining the Samjiyon Band Sonu studied at the Kim Won Gyun University of Music (Pyongyang).
 During that period in 3 October 2008 she participated in the 18th 2.18 music competition (whatever it is), ending up as one of the winners.
-Javier Quintanilla found a video of her performance there https://youtu.be/lQq1C97gSkY We can guess that she might be 18 years old here.
+Javier Quintanilla found a video of her performance there https://youtu.be/lQq1C97gSkY.
+She plays 대를 이어 충성을 다하렵니다 We Will Be Loyal Down through Generations in the old Kim Won Gyun University of Music Hall.
+After the university moved into new buildings near the Taedong River, this hall was in 2010-2011 renovated and served in 2011-2013 as the Unhasu Theatre.
+We can guess that Sonu might be 18 years old here.
 Her playing in the video is very serious.
 She had not yet reached the fully confident and playful style seen later in MBB performances.